Bradshaw Mountains: Ecology

 The biotic community of the Bradshaws ranges from interior chaparral and montane conifer forest, to plains and desert grassland, and Sonoran desert scrub.
-Many species of trees are found in the Bradshaws, including Piñon, Alligator Juniper, Ponderosa pine, Blue Spruce, Quaking Aspen, White fir, and Douglas fir.
+Many species of trees are found in the Bradshaws, including the California Fan Palm, Piñon, Alligator Juniper, Ponderosa pine, Blue Spruce, Quaking Aspen, White fir, and Douglas fir.
 As well, much wildlife is present, including javelina, mountain lion, bobcat, black bear, mule deer, porcupine, fox, skunk, abert's squirrel, rock squirrel, wild turkey, many species of reptiles and amphibians, and many species of birds.

 Several creeks have been dammed to form reservoirs, including Lynx Lake, Goldwater Lake, Lake Marapai, Hassayampa Lake, Horsethief Lake, and Cedar Tank.

 Human use

 Gold was first discovered in the Bradshaws in 1863, over $2,000,000 worth being taken from just the Crown King Mine.
 Copper and silver were also mined in the early part of the 20th century.
-Within Mount Union lies the Poland Junction silver mine.
-Its adit, now sealed, may be accessed from Poland Junction, near Walker.
+Within Mount Union lies the Poland silver mine.
+Its adit, now sealed, may be accessed from Poland, near Walker.